Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Next

-There are several Form object Events.
-We will check how the Click and MouseMove Events are invoked from the Form Sections: Detail, Form Header, and Form Footer areas.
-I don't ask you to design a Form like the one shown at the top of this page.
-You can download the Demo database from the link given at the end of this page and try it out.
-Look for the changes we made in the WrapObject_Init2, WrapTextBox, in the Demo database.
-Compare the VBA Code with the Code you already have in the Demo Database downloaded from Episode Six.
+You don’t need to design a form exactly like the one shown at the top of this page.
+Instead, you can download the demo database from the link at the end of this page and experiment with it yourself.
+Pay attention to the changes made in the WrapObject_Init2 and WrapTextBox modules.
+Then, compare this updated VBA code with the version you already have from Episode Six.

 WrapForm Class Module VBA Code is given below: